 His vision will change as he grows.
 First, he’ll notice things that move.
 In his first full week of life, if he’s a full-term baby, he’ll be able to see facial expressions (like his parents' happy smiles).
 It takes a little longer, but soon he’ll be able to spot colors and gain some depth perception.
 His eye muscles will begin to work together.

-As a parent, you are the person who knows your child best.
-If you see or suspect that the eyes are turning in or out, or if your child's eyes appear white in photographs, report this immediately to your doctor.
+As a parent, you know your child best.
+If you notice or suspect that his eyes turn in or out, or if they appear white in photographs, call your doctor right away.

-If your child's birth was premature, check that an eye exam is done before your baby comes home.
-If you're home now and not sure, ask.
-If no eye exam took place, make an appointment with an eye care doctor as soon as possible.
+If he was premature, make sure your baby gets an eye exam before he comes home.
+If you're home now and not sure he had one, ask.
+If no exam took place, make an appointment with an eye doctor as soon as possible.

-When Your Baby Needs an Eye Exam Right Away
+When Does Your Baby Need an Eye Exam ASAP?

-As baby grows during this first year, be on the lookout for these indicators of possible eye or vision problems:
+During this first year, be on the lookout for signs of eye or vision problems:

-- Strabismus: Eyes are not aligned correctly and don't move together.
+- Strabismus: His eyes aren’t aligned and don't move together.

 - Any eye injury or physical change that concerns you.

-- An indication that your baby's sight is not developing properly.
+- Any sign that his sight isn’t developing properly.

-Your baby's doctor (pediatrician or family physician) should include a basic eye exam and screening for vision problems during each of your first-year well-baby visits.
-The baby's doctor will typically treat minor eye health problems, such as an infection.
+Your baby's doctor (a pediatrician or family doctor) should include a basic eye exam and look for vision problems during each checkup in the first year.
+He’ll can treat minor eye health problems like infections.

-- Contacting your health plan to find eye doctors in your area
+- Check your health plan for a list of eye doctors in your area.